DellGEOS/AzureStackDocs/01-PlanningAzureStack/04-network-architecture.md

 ![](04-Network-Architecture/media/topology03.png)

-TOR Switches will be configured with Trunk and native VLAN for management with one slight difference from single subnet.
+TOR Switches will be configured with Trunk and native (access) VLAN for management with one slight difference from single subnet.
 Each subnet for SMB traffic will have it's own VLAN.
-This will also help discover improper physical connections (https://youtu.be/JxKMSqnGwKw?t=204).
+This will also help discover disconnected physical connections (https://youtu.be/JxKMSqnGwKw?t=204).

 ![](04-Network-Architecture/media/topology04.png)

+> Note: Two subnet deployment is being now standard.
+Same approach is used when [NetworkATC](https://docs.microsoft.com/en-us/azure-stack/hci/deploy/network-atc) is deployed.

-### Direct connections
+### Direct connections (Switchless)

 In Windows Server 2019 you can connect all nodes in mesh mode.
 In case you have 2 nodes, it's just one connection.
 With 3 nodes, it's 3 interconnects.
 With 5 nodes, it whoops to 10.
 For 2 or 3 nodes design it makes sense to use 2 connections between 2 nodes in case one link goes down (for example cable failure).
 This would result traffic going over slower connection (like 1Gb if North-South is using Gigabit network links).
+Dell supports up to 4 nodes in switchless configuration.

 The math is simple.
 With 5 nodes its 4+3+2+1=10.
 Each connection requires separate subnet.